CCRI-Cyberknights/page/docs/QR-UI.md

 - Uses `QRCode.create()` to compute version for the info line, then `QRCode.toCanvas()` to draw
 - Export path renders to a temporary canvas and triggers an `<a download>` click
 - Auto-initializes on the main site; standalone pages can explicitly instantiate with custom options

+### Educational Guide QR Integration ⭐ NEW

+For educational guides like the Linux cheat sheet, we've implemented a **static QR code system** that embeds base64-encoded QR codes directly into HTML guides.
+This approach provides:

+- **Reliability**: No JavaScript dependencies, works in any browser
+- **Performance**: No external requests, instant loading
+- **Customization**: Green background QR codes with black modules
+- **Self-Contained**: All content in a single HTML file

+See `document/README.md` for implementation details and `scripts/README.md` for QR code generation.

+### How Dynamic QR Generation Works

+- Offline encoder (vendored) at `js/qrcode.min.js` renders to a `<canvas>`
+- The input box lets you change the encoded text; by default it uses the current page URL (including `#/...`)
+- Actions:
+  - Download PNG: exports at higher resolution using the current settings
+  - ECL Correction Level: controls to adjust error correction (L → M → Q → H)
+- Info line shows the detected QR version and module size, plus the encoded length
+- Implementation uses the shared `QRCodeManager` class from `js/qr-code-manager.js` for consistent functionality across all pages

+### QR Code Tips

+- If a text is too long for the chosen ECL, lower the ECL to fit more data or shorten the text
+- Use shorter URLs (or URL shorteners) when you need higher correction levels

+### Linking Directly to Pages

+Use hash routes:
+- `#/home`
+- `#/cybersecurity`
+- `#/linux`
+- `#/calendar`

 ## Unified Image Modal System